 WALK AND WORD

-Walk and Word - A new ministry led by Jeanne Lavieri is on hiatus due to COVID, but will return soon!
-Here is the information on it and what it is all about as told by Jeanne:
+Walk and Word - A ministry led by Jeanne Lavieri is back!
+Here is the update from Jeanne:

 Nature and the Bible may be more closely related than we first think.
 The Gospel of John begins: